Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

   }
 ```

-***Note: The assembly block `asm` used in this function executes the proposal's transaction to interact with the functions at a low level.
+***Note:In sway, the [assembly block](https://docs.fuel.network/docs/sway/advanced/assembly/#asm-block) `asm` used to create an assemly inline, declaring an asm block is similar to declaring a function but in low-level code, in this function the block executes the proposal's transaction.
 It allows for more flexibility and control over the execution process, enabling interactions that may not be possible using higher-level code alone***.

 When a proposal is executed, the assembly block extracts the necessary information from the proposal's transaction `call_data`, `amount`, `asset`, and `gas` and executes the transaction using these parameters.
 This allows the contract to perform the proposed action, such as transferring assets or invoking another contract function.

 ```rust
     asm(